School Ethos and Values

 Our Mission Statement

-Our school community will provide a caring, safe and supportive environment where everyone is encouraged to be creative, challenged and happy in their work and play, and where UNICEF Rights are respected and valued by all.
+Our school community will provide a caring, safe and supportive environment where everyone is encouraged to be creative, challenged and happy in their work and play, and where the United Nations Convention on the Rights of the Child (UNCRC) are respected and valued by all.

 Our Vision Statement

-- Securing positive relationships within the school community with a strong sense of responsibility to each other and to the wider world
+Securing positive relationships within the school community with a strong sense of resonsibility to each other and the wider world

 Dundonald is a UNICEF Rights Respecting School

-Dundonald Primary School currently holds Level 1 of the Rights Respecting School (RRS) award and is aiming for the Level 2 award, which is the highest level of the RRS award.
+Dundonald Primary School currently holds Gold Level of the Rights Respecting School (RRS) award, the highest level of the RRS award.

 Rights respecting values and language are included as part of lessons, playtimes, assemblies and all aspects of school life.
 A key focus for us is the importance of helping children to achieve their full potential and to become responsible local and global citizens.